 Isabella McShane

-In addition to her professional work, Isabella is a postpartum and abortion doula, providing client-centered, nonjudgmental support with a focus on serving people who use drugs.
-Her doula practice reflects her commitment to harm reduction, reproductive justice, and meeting people where they are.
+In addition to her professional work, Isabella is a postpartum and abortion doula, providing trauma-informed, nonjudgmental support to clients, which includes pregnant and parenting people who use substances.
+Her doula practice centers harm reduction principles and prioritizes dignity and autonomy while meeting clients where they are.

 How do you spend your free time?